University of Edinburgh data protection policy

 The policy has been approved by the University Executive on 14 May 2018.
 In common with previous data protection policies, this policy does not form part of the formal contract between the University and staff or students, but compliance with it is a condition of employment and of the Student Contract to abide by the University’s rules and policies.
 Any failure to follow the policy can therefore result in disciplinary proceedings.

 Individuals with honorary contracts or ‘visitor’ status are expected to comply with this policy insofar as they are processing data for and on behalf of the University.
-Information can be found in the policy for award of honorary status.
+Information can be found in the Policy for the Award of Honorary Status.

 Responsibilities under the Policy